 Our staff and co-founders share an interest in building a culture characterized by uniquely careful reasoning, free questioning of each other’s beliefs, honesty about the true causes of our beliefs, quantifying uncertainty using probabilities and estimates, and self-awareness of the incentive structures we are operating under.
 Some staff have explored these ideas on LessWrong, but we hope to build a community that emphasizes ambitious practical projects over online discussion and deep expertise over amateur speculation.

 Similarly, most of our staff and funders are motivated by wanting to have a large-scale positive impact on the world.
 Many participate in the effective altruism (EA) community—but we have reservations about the community’s discourse and culture, and want the Atlas Fellowship to remain independent from EA.

 Many staff are worried about the potential risks from artificial general intelligence, and hope to empower fellows who are especially interested in this topic to address these risks.

 We also draw inspiration from other intellectual communities and projects, such as Emergent Ventures, quantitative trading, progress studies, Our World in Data, RadicalXChange, entrepreneurship, futurism, biosecurity, evidence-based policy, and superforecasting, as well as a wide range of academic disciplines, such as artificial intelligence and machine learning (especially AI alignment), big history, development economics, priority-setting in global health, mathematical modeling, normative ethics, epistemology, international relations (especially US–China relations), and so on.

 Our application selects fellows based on thoughtful discussion of these topics, not based on agreement with them.
 We strive to cultivate nuance instead of buying into ideologies or party lines.

 No. We’re called the Atlas Fellowship because, like an atlas, we want to help you navigate the world.

 Did you get all your questions answered?
-If so, carve out time to start your application.
+If so, start your application.